-Step 8: Glick on "Get Approval".
+- Step 8: Click on "Cet Approval".
 If any red error messages appear, fix the problem and click on "Get Approval" again.
-Once there are no errors, the screen will return to the "Create New Entry" mode and inform you that you have successfully entered a match.

-Step 9: Have the cases reviewed by a technical reviewer (or two, if enhanced technical review is required).

-Step 10: Have the technical reviewer approve the match in DNA HITS.
-Once approved, the assigned analyst and technical reviewer will receive a DNA HITS confirmatory email from DNAHITS@cityhall.org.
+Once there are no errors, the screen will return to the "Create New Entry" mode and inform you that you have successfully entered a match. - Step 9: Nave the cases reviewed by a technical reviewer (or two, if enhanced technical review is required). - 10: Have the technical reviewer approve the match in DNA HITS.
+Once approved, the assigned analyst, Criminalist IV and/or Assistant Director will receive a DNA HITS confirmatory email from DNAHITS@cityhall.org.